 While Laura has what many consider to be a dream job in an industry that can be incredibly tough to crack, she sees her latest gig as a way to help women everywhere (Cosmo prints in 35 languages and is available in more than 100 countries) realize and accomplish their dreams and take control of their lives while having a blast, which is Cosmo‘s mission in a nutshell.

 Here, we pick the brain of the woman who Folio magazine named as one of its “Thirty under 30” back in 2000.
-Fast forward nearly 16 years later and Laura’s still making waves in the media world.
-In a nearly 40-minute conversation with Laura, the self-proclaimed pop culture and political junkie dishes on why she traded in television for magazines, what it’s like reporting to Cosmo‘s Editor-in-Chief Joanna Coles and much more!
+Nearly 16 years later, Laura’s still making waves in the media world.
+In a nearly 40-minute conversation with Laura, the self-proclaimed pop culture and political junkie dishes on why she traded in television for magazines and what it’s like reporting to Cosmo‘s Editor-in-Chief Joanna Coles.

 A Royal Point of View: You worked as a producer for many well-known television shows, such as Good Morning America, Extra and The View.
 What made you switch from producing segments for television to writing and editing stories for magazines?